wp-plugins/mail-subscribe-list/readme.txt

 * "nameholder"	->	Text that is displayed inside the name input box as a place holder.
 * "emailtxt"	->	Text that is displayed to the left of the email input field.
 * "emailholder"	->	Text that is displayed inside the email input box as a place holder.
+* "showsubmit" 	-> 	If true, this with show the submit button, return required to submit form.
 * "submittxt"	->	Text/value that will be displayed on the form submit button.
 * "jsthanks"	->	If true, this will display a JavaScript Alert Thank You message instead of a paragraph above the form.
 * "thankyou"	->	Thank you message that will be displayed when someone subscribes.
 (Will not show if blank)